 HK tycoon Jimmy Lai arrested under security law, bearing out 'worst fears'

-Hong Kong media tycoon Jimmy Lai became the highest-profile arrest under a new national security law on Monday, detained over suspected collusion with foreign forces as scores of police searched the offices of his Apple Daily newspaper.
+Hong Kong media tycoon Jimmy Lai became the highest-profile arrest under a new national security law on Monday, detained over suspected collusion with foreign forces as around 200 police searched the offices of his Apple Daily newspaper.

 Lai, 71, has been one of the most prominent democracy activists in the Chinese-ruled city and an ardent critic of Beijing, which imposed the sweeping new law on Hong Kong on June 30, drawing condemnation from Western countries.
 His arrest comes amid Beijing's crackdown against pro-democracy opposition in the city and further stokes concerns about media and other freedoms promised to the former British colony when it returned to China in 1997.

-It "bears out the worst fears that Hong Kong's National Security Law would be used to suppress critical pro-democracy opinion and restrict press freedom," said Steven Butler, the Committee to Protect Journalists' Asia program coordinator.
+It "bears out the worst fears that Hong Kong's National Security Law would be used to suppress critical pro-democracy opinion and restrict press freedom," said Steven Butler, the Committee to Protect Journalists' Asia programme coordinator.
 "Jimmy Lai should be released at once and any charges dropped."
-Ryan Law, Apple Daily's chief editor, told Reuters the paper would not be intimidated by the raid.
+Ryan Law, chief editor of Apple Daily, a staunch anti-government and pro-democracy tabloid that also does investigative work, told Reuters the paper would not intimidated by the raid.

-Apple Daily, which posted on its Facebook page a Livestream of dozens of police officers roaming through its newsroom and rifling through files, reported Lai was taken away from his home early on Monday.
+Apple Daily, which posted on its Facebook page a livestream of police officers roaming through its newsroom and rifling through files, reported Lai was taken away from his home early on Monday.
 The live feed showed staff being asked to show identity documents.
 Some executive offices were sealed off with red cordons.
 The police later wheeled in stacks of empty plastic containers.

 Lai himself was brought back to the office later, initially in handcuffs.
 "We can't worry that much, we can only go with the flow," Lai said, before being escorted into a police vehicle.

-Taiwan Premier Su Tseng-chang said, "China should not treat Hong Kong this way."
-The law has steered China further on a collision course with the West, prompting countries including Australia, Canada, and Britain to suspend extradition treaties with Hong Kong.

 On major cases in Hong Kong, the central government in Beijing can claim jurisdiction.
 The legislation allows agents to take suspects across the border for trials in Communist Party-controlled courts.
+Apple Daily executive Chan Pui-man said the newspaper will be published on Tuesday.

+"Even if Apple Daily publish a pile of blank paper tomorrow, we would go and buy a copy," prominent young activist Joshua Wong said on Twitter.
 'NOT INTIMIDATED'

 Lai was also arrested this year on illegal assembly charges, along with other leading activists, relating to protests last year.
 In a Reuters interview in May, Lai pledged to stay in Hong Kong and continue to fight for democracy.